 But on many accounts, it’s a durable piece that is also flexible.
 Its reinforced knees and built-in knee pad pockets make it even more reliable.
 It is stain-resistant and water-repellant as well.
 One complaint, though, is the “loudness” of its fabric.
 Apparently, when the fabric is rubbed together, such as during walking, it creates noise, although this diminishes after a few washes.

 From the Los Angeles-based company that carries police, military and outdoor gears for law enforcement officers and the general public, the LA Police Gear Operator Tactical Pants with Elastic Waistband is the less expensive alternative to some of the best tactical pants in the market today.
-At only $24.99 (official website price), these pants are loaded with most of the same features as the higher priced brands.
+These budget tactical pants are loaded with most of the same features as the higher priced brands.

 Here are the pros and cons of the LA Police Gear Operator Tactical Pants: